arungudelli/golang/content/en/learn/install/windows.md

 ![Go end user license agreement](/images/install/goInstall2.PNG)

-In the next step it will ask for Go progragmming language installation folder.
+In the next step it will ask for Go programming language installation folder.

 ## Select Go language Installation Location

-The default installation location of Go progragmming Language in Windows is "C:\Go".
+The default installation location of Go programming Language in Windows is "C:\Go".

 ![Go Language Location](/images/install/goinstalllocation.PNG)

-If you are beginner and don't know much above environment varibles etc.. do not change the installation folder keep it as is.
+If you are beginner and don't know much above environment variables etc.. do not change the installation folder keep it as is.
 As our goal is to learn the go language not the setup.

 ## Go language Installation Process